seanox/aspect-js-tutorial/README.md

 prototype to the finished application.

-The tutorial is based on understanding and visualizing the differences of the the serveral steps and therefore requires a program for comparison.
+The tutorial is based on understanding and visualizing the differences of the the several steps and therefore requires a program for comparison.

 After downloading and unpacking, all steps can be called as independent applications via a web server.